 As fun-filled as many of these Easter associations are, this holiday is also filled with family gatherings, school parties, and the inevitable need for parents to provide Easter-themed treats for these functions at the last minute.
 Suddenly the arrival of Peter Cottontail involves planning, creativity, and…work.
 Not only are providing festive treats typically expected for these holiday events, but the pressure of the internet and certain websites has pushed the expectations for holiday-themed treats to a whole new level.
 A level that, quite frankly, I am unable to reproduce short of transferring store bought treats from their container onto one of my quasi-fancy plates and calling it a day.

-Then I discovered Pop’n Choc and all of my anxieties over providing beautiful holiday treats at the last minute disappeared.
+I discovered Pop’n Choc and all of my anxieties over providing beautiful holiday treats at the last minute disappeared.
 With one simple recipe, all the expectations I have for a holiday treat are met.
 The recipe is easy, aesthetically pleasing, addictive in flavour, kid-helper-friendly, and can be adapted for any holiday for which you are called to contribute treats.
 Win-win-win.
+Simply pop the popcorn, add some malted or chocolate eggs, and then drizzle melted chocolate over the top.
+We used the pastel wafers that you usually use in chocolate molds.

 I dare you to limit yourself to a few handfuls.